samblenny/ocfpga/experiments/11_try_picorv32/README.md

     312K	picorv32.bit
     ```

+2. **Verilog and lpf for a pullup**:
-2. I made a big table of ECP5 IO banks, pin/ball names, schematic signal names,
+   I made a big table of ECP5 IO banks, pin/ball names, schematic signal names,
    and pin functions to help me make sense of how pin constraints should be
    assigned.
 The CSV version of my table is in
    [oc-ecp5u-25f-85f-pinout.csv](oc-ecp5u-25f-85f-pinout.csv).